 Contact Point Raquel Ochoa González raquel.ochoa@ficyt.es Inés Rey Hidalgo inesrey@ficyt.es Funding commitment 300.000 €.
-Government of Asturias will try to increase the budget of the call if more projects are proposed for funding Anticipated number of projects to be funded by the funding partner Maximum funding per awarded project/per partner 200.000 € maximum per project Eligibility of a partner as a beneficiary institution Eligible entities: • Micro, small, medium and large enterprises Applicants must be located in Asturias.
+Government of Asturias will try to increase the budget of the call if more projects are proposed for funding Anticipated number of projects to be funded by the funding partner 1 - 2 projects Maximum funding per awarded project/per partner 200.000 € maximum per project Eligibility of a partner as a beneficiary institution Eligible entities: • Micro, small, medium and large enterprises Applicants must be located in Asturias.
 Research organisations and other type of entities may participate if they are subcontracted by the beneficiary from Asturias.
 Eligible topics All topics of CETP are eligible Eligible type of research and TRL Industrial Research and Experimental Development.
 3 - 8 Submission of the proposal at national/regional level Yes.
 The proposal will have to be submitted at regional level and using a standardized forms provided by the regional funding agency.
 Additional eligibility criteria for the funding agency The eligible budget must be at least of 150.000€.
-The contribution of the regional partner to the proposal must be an R&amp;D project.
+The contribution of the regional partner to the proposal must be an R&D project.
 The project will start not before the submission of the application at regional level.
+Only actions to be carried out in the Principality of Asturias will be eligible for funding.
+Applicants will have to be technically and financially viable.
+The eligible budget submitted by the applicants must be lower than or equal to the result of the sum of the turnover of the last two financial years for which the accounts have been closed (except for companies less than 3 years old).